Helping Henry

-Helping Henry was a United Kingdom Channel 4 children's television programme, which ran for one series of thirteen 15-minute episodes in 1988.
+Helping Henry is a British children's television programme, which ran for one series of thirteen 15-minute episodes on Channel 4 in 1988.
 Designed as an educational show, it featured a young boy named Stephen explaining how things worked to an alien named N-3 (or "Henry"), who was disguised as a dining-room chair because his superiors believed that static four legged things were clearly a superior species to the 'two legs' who bustled about them.
-"Henry" was designed and built by Fluck and Law, creators of puppets for Spitting Image, and voiced by Jeremy Hardy.
+"Henry" was designed and built by Fluck and Law, creators of the puppets for Spitting Image, and voiced by Jeremy Hardy.

-The series was created and written by Chips Hardy and John Henderson.
+The series was created and written by Edward "Chips" Hardy (the father of actor Tom Hardy) and John Henderson.
 One of the additional writers was Peter Algate.